eesmith42/AccessAPO_OIWebsite/README.md

 ## How To Access The Website

-Prior to being able to access the APO-OI website, you need to download [PuTTY] (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html).
+Prior to being able to access the APO-OI website, you need to download [PuTTY] (https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html) and make sure that the master branch on the APO Website GitHub repository is fully updated (i.e. merge the branch created for the update to the master branch). **The master branch should be fully updated before you start this process; it must be fully updated for any updates to the website to go through.**

-Following the installation of PuTTY, open up the program.
+Following the installation of PuTTY & updating of the master branch, open up the program.
 Your window should look something like this (possibly without the linux.wpi.edu in the "Saved Sessions" box):

 ![PuTTY Initial Window](https://github.com/eesmith42/AccessAPO_OIWebsite/blob/main/PuTTyWindowInitial.jpg)